Skip to content

 Music & Message on Hold

 Hold audio for a queue is chosen by queue.moh_mode.
-There are two modes, and the choice is about how they scale, not just how they sound.
+There are two modes, each suited to a different kind of hold audio.

 • Platform default music (a few shared options) → stream.
-One decoder, shared by everyone on it.
+Callers join in progress and resume near-gaplessly after an announcement.

 { "id": "q_01j160r23gw5zkpfjme3fwzs5k", "name": "Support", "moh_mode": "file", "moh_media_id": "media_01j22nwntmjd633gxwfhk8zya1" }